zofiakaczmarek/nested_ulens_parallax/README.md

 ## Summary

 This code was used to conduct the modelling of microlensing events from the VISTA Variables in the Via Lactea (VVV) survey, described in Kaczmarek et al. (2022).
-It uses nested sampling to automatically characterise the degenerate, multimodal solutions in the parallax microlensing model.
+It uses the nested sampling implementation from `dynesty` ([Speagle 2020](https://arxiv.org/abs/1904.02180)) to automatically characterise the degenerate, multimodal solutions in the parallax microlensing model.
 <!---
 add link to the paper, when available.
 Add license
 --->
 It is freely available for use.
-If you use this code, please cite Kaczmarek et al. (2022).
+If you use this code, please cite Kaczmarek et al. (2022) and [Speagle 2020](https://arxiv.org/abs/1904.02180).

 ## Data